What is the landscape for mutual microinsurance in Sri Lanka?

 Where are we now?

 ICMIF has partnered with local ICMIF members Amana Takaful Ltd, Co-operative Insurance Company Ltd (CICL), COOPLIFE Insurance and Sanasa Insurance Company Ltd (SICL) for the country diagnostic stage.
-The diagnostic study will be conducted by the Institute of Policy Studies in Sri Lanka.
-This in-depth research active aims to understand the current context of mutual and cooperative microinsurance providers in Sri Lanka and is expected to be finalised in 2018.
+The diagnostic study was conducted by the Institute of Policy Studies in Sri Lanka and published in 2018.
+This in-depth research active aims to understand the current context of mutual and cooperative microinsurance providers in Sri Lanka.